sap8899/reportly/README.md

 ![logo](https://github.com/sap8899/reportly/assets/88736901/9a1d58a9-2e21-4e75-982c-4eb3950f2ed5)

-Reportly is an AzureAD user activity report tool.
+Reportly is an EntraID user activity report tool.

 # About the tool
 This is a tool that will help blue teams during a cloud incident.